 Only work produced by the candidate is allowable on the Difference List; for example, reviews written by the candidate are allowable whereas reviews of the candidate's work are not.
 Reviews of the candidate's work may go under Other in eFilePlus.

-For each co-authored item on the Difference List (excluding abstracts or reports) where the candidate expects significant credit for the publication, the candidate must indicate whether they are the corresponding author and explain their role (a maximum of 3-4 sentences) in terms of both intellectual and practical participation, and provide information about the collaborators.
-It is acceptable to say member of collaborator's group where the exact rank may be unknown.
-Also, it is useful for reviewing bodies to know which co-authors come from the candidate's group.
+For each co-authored item on the Difference List (excluding abstracts or reports) where the candidate expects significant credit for the publication, the candidate must indicate whether they are the corresponding author and explain their role (a maximum of 3-4 sentences) in terms of both intellectual and practical participation, and provide information about the collaborators that includes their affiliation and title.
+It is useful for reviewing bodies to know which co-authors come from the candidate's group.

-For merits following a lateral promotion, see Section II.B.8
+For merits following a lateral promotion, see Section II.B.8.